canorve/CluSex/README.md

 Pysex is a script written in python to combine two Sextractor catalogs.
 Pysex runs
-Sextractor twice with two different configuration parameters.
+Sextractor twice with two different configurations.

-This way of combine two Sextractor catalogs allows to pysex extract and estimate size all possible sources in an image.
+In this way, this combination allows to extract and estimate the size of all possible sources in an image.

 ## Installation